jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

   }
 ```

-If you haven't customized the `opacity` values, remove them:
+If you haven't customised the `opacity` values, remove them:

 ```diff
   module.exports = {